ecronix/react-most-wanted/README.md

 ```

-They are initialising the list and unsubscribing from it if we leave the component.
-You can add other code to those functions or move thos calls on other places of your component life cycle if you wish.
+These are initializing the list and unsubscribing from it if we leave the component.
+You can add other code to those functions or move those calls to other places of your component life cycle if you wish.

 ### Drawer width